stride3d/stride-website/posts/2023-12-31-foss-engines-overview.md

 Although FOSS game engines have been around for decades, the past several years have seen an explosion in the amount of game engines available, as well as the number of contributors, money, and resources dedicated to them.
 It would be impossible to cover all the FOSS game engines available now.
 In fact, if you have a passion for a particular language or framework, more likely than not, someone has some form of game engine written for it.

 This post will primarily focus on some of the most significant and notable FOSS game engines currently: Bevy, Godot, Open 3D Engine, and (of course) Stride.
-To celebrate the wider FOSS game development community, this post will not be a head-to-head comparison of the different engines.
-Instead, it will serve as an overview of each engine's notable features.
-No engine is one-size-fits-all and some may be better fits for some tasks out of the box than others.
+This post will not be a head-to-head comparison of the different engines.
+I really want this to be a celebration of the FOSS game development community and, instead, spotlight each engine's notable features.
+No engine is one-size-fits-all and some may be better fits for certain tasks out of the box than others.
 With that out of the way, let’s start.

 ### Stride
 * Written in C#, Supported Languages: C# and F#